-Our net proceeds from the global offering before offering expenses will be approximately US\$ 354.9 million, or approximately US\$ 408.1 million if the underwriters exercise their over-allotment options in full, and our net proceeds from the Mexican B Unit offerings (described below) will be approximately US\$ 238.0 million or approximately US\$ 273.7 million if the underwriters exercise their over-allotment options in full.
-We have calculated the estimated sale price of the BD Units and B Units based on the closing price of our ADSs on May 10, 2005 of US\$ 51.86 per ADS.
+Our net proceeds from the global offering will be approximately US\$ 290.4 million, or approximately US\$ 334.4 million if the underwriters exercise their over-allotment options in full, and our net proceeds from the Mexican B Unit offerings (described below) will be approximately US\$ 230 million.
 We will use the aggregate net proceeds from the global offering and the Mexican B Unit offerings to repay indebtedness in respect of bridge loans incurred in connection with our acquisition of the equity interest of approximately 30% in FEMSA Cerveza previously held by affiliates of InBev.
 See "Operating and Financial Review and Prospects-Liquidity and Capital Resources-Financing for InBev Transactions."
-Remaining amounts will be used to repay other indebtedness, including a portion of FEMSA's Ps.
-1,763 million 9.86% term loan due 2008 or FEMSA Comercio's US\$ 150 million 3.15% term loan due 2009.
+Remaining amounts will be used for general corporate purposes.

 We entered into two bridge loan agreements on August 12, 2004 under which we made borrowings on August 20, 2004.
 The U.S. dollar-denominated bridge loan has a principal amount of US\$ 250 million and bears interest at a rate equal to the London interbank offered rate, or LIBOR, plus a 0.75% margin as of April 15, 2005, which rate increases to 0.90% starting May 22, 2005.
 The initial lender under the U.S. dollar-denominated bridge loan is Morgan Stanley Senior Funding, Inc., which is an affiliate of one of the underwriters in the international offering.
 The Mexican peso-denominated bridge loan has a principal amount of Ps.
 2.8775 billion, which is equal to the Mexican peso equivalent of US\$ 250 million on the borrowing date, and bears interest at a rate equal to the Tasa de Interés Interbancaria de Equilibrio (TIIE), plus a 0.65% margin as of April 15, 2005, which rate increases to 0.80% starting May 20, 2005.
-The initial lender under the Mexican peso-dominated bridge loan is Banco Nacional de México, S.A., Institución de Banco Múltiple, Integrante del Grupo Financiero Banamex, which is an affiliate of Citigroup Global Markets Inc., one of the underwriters in the international offering.
+The initial lender under the Mexican peso-dominated bridge loan is Banco Nacional de México, S.A., Institución de Banco Múltiple, Integrante del Grupo Financiero Banamex, which is an affiliate of one of the underwriters in the international offering.
 Both loans mature on August 20, 2005.
-Affiliates of Citigroup Global Markets Inc. are also among the lenders under FEMSA's Ps.
-1,763 million 9.86% term loan due 2008 and FEMSA Comercio's US\$ 150 million 3.15% term loan due 2009.